nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* studies at School of Computing in NUS
+* studies Computer Science
 * is constantly applying for internships
 * has a need to keep track of significant number of internships
 * can type fast
 * prefers typing to mouse interaction
 * is reasonably comfortable using CLI apps
+* who doesn't have much time

 **Value proposition**: HireMe is a free desktop application that helps you manage your extensive list of internship applications.